-Core Principles
+1.1 Core Principles

-- ♣ Ensuring efficiency by planning recruitment and selection activity in advance and communicating clearly and timeously with all individuals involved in the process. - ♣ Ensuring effectiveness by planning workforce needs in advance; by training managers in recruitment and selection; by ensuring all necessary checks are undertaken to ensure an individual is suitable to be employed for the role and has the right to live and work in the UK. - ♣ Ensuring fairness by complying with all equalities legislation, assessing individuals according to their knowledge, skills and behaviours and, in meeting the requirements of the post, appointing on merit alone. - Ensuring that the Council is promoted as an employer of choice - Ensuring that Services can achieve high standards in recruitment and selection and meet their Safer Recruitment responsibilities
+- Ensuring that opportunities for internal recruitment are given high priority - Ensuring efficiency by planning recruitment and selection activity in advance and communicating clearly and timeously with all individuals involved in the process. - Ensuring effectiveness by planning workforce needs in advance; by training managers in recruitment and selection; by ensuring all necessary checks are undertaken to ensure an individual is suitable to be employed for the role and has the right to live and work in the UK. - Ensuring fairness by complying with all equalities legislation, assessing individuals according to their knowledge, skills and behaviours and, in meeting the requirements of the post, appointing on merit alone. - Ensuring that the Council is promoted as an employer of choice - Ensuring that Services can achieve high standards in recruitment and selection and meet their Safer Recruitment responsibilities

-Managers are responsible for the recruitment decisions they make and it is therefore vital that these are carefully considered.
+Managers are responsible for their recruitment decisions and it is, therefore, vital that these are carefully considered.
 Following best practice, as outlined in this guidance will ensure that the Council employs people with the cultural and technical fit needed to be both successful in their role and the organisation.

-SECTION 2: ENSURING EQUALITY OF OPPORTUNITY
+2. ENSURING EQUALITY OF OPPORTUNITY